-For example, eligibility for One-Time Assistance is set at 165% of the federal poverty guideline.
-For an AG with two individuals, the 2019 poverty guideline is \$16,910.
-Dividing this annual figure by twelve provides a monthly threshold, \$1,409.17.
-Multiplying this monthly threshold by 165% (or 1.65) provides the economic need standard for PRC eligibility, or \$2,325, making two-person AGs with \$2,325 or less in countable monthly income eligible for One-Time Assistance.
+For example, eligibility for Emergency Assistance is set at 165% of the federal poverty guideline.
+For an AG with two individuals, the 2021 poverty guideline is \$17,420.
+Dividing this annual figure by twelve provides a monthly threshold, \$1,451.67.
+Multiplying this monthly threshold by 165% (or 1.65) provides the economic need standard for PRC eligibility, or \$2,395.25, making two-person AGs with \$2,395.25 or less in countable monthly income eligible for Emergency Assistance.

-One-Time Eligibility Factors:
+Emergency Eligibility Factors:

-- 1. Gross household income at or below 165%; - 2.
-Reside in Franklin County; - Household includes a minor child or pregnant individual in the 3rd trimester\; - 4.
-AG members have or have applied for SSNs; - 5.
-Citizen or legal resident; - 6.
-Have not received One-Time assistance in last 12 months: - No fraud overpayment balance or outstanding IPV for TANF: - 8.
-Not on OWF sanction.
+- Gross household income at or below 165%;

+- Reside in Franklin County;

+- Household includes a minor child or an individual medicallyverified to be pregnant;

+- AG members have or have applied for SSNs;

+- Citizen or legal resident;

+- Have not received Emergency assistance in last 12 months;

+- No fraud overpayment balance or outstanding IPV for TANF;

+- Not on OWF sanction.